Skip to content

 now_str = arrow.now('Asia/Shanghai').format('YYYY-MM-DD HH:mm:ss')

-# Extract complete error information
+# Extract the complete error information

 error_stack = traceback.format_exc()

-# Save error information to DFF.CACHE
+# Save the error information to DFF.CACHE

-latest_error = '\n'.join([ '【Time】', now_str, '【Error Information】', error_stack ])
+latest_error = '\n'.join([ 'Time:', now_str, 'Error Info:', error_stack ])

 DFF.CACHE.set('latest_error', latest_error)

-# The error needs to be rethrown
+# The error needs to be re-raised

 raise